If You’re Considering Chemical Peel

 Alphahydroxy acids (AHAs), such as glycolic, lactic, or fruit acids are the mildest of the peel formulas and produce light peels.
 These types of peels can provide smoother, brighter-looking skin for people who can’t spare the time to recover from a phenol or TCA peel.
 AHA peels may be used to treat fine wrinkling, areas of dryness, uneven pigmentation and acne.
 Various concentrations of an AHA may be applied weekly or at longer intervals to obtain the best result.
 Our esthetician will make this decision during your consultation in Sacramento and as the treatment proceeds.
 An alphahydroxy acid, such as glycolic acid, can also be mixed with a facial wash or cream in lesser concentrations as part of a daily skin-care regimen to improve the skin’s texture.

 Trichloroacetic acid (TCA) can be used in many concentrations, but it is most commonly used for medium-depth peeling.
 Fine surface wrinkles, superficial blemishes and pigment problems are commonly treated with TCA.
-The results of TCA peel are usually less dramatic than and not as long-lasting as those of a phenol peel.
 In fact, more than one TCA peel may be needed to achieve the desired result.
 The recovery from a TCA peel is usually fairly quick.

 All chemical peels carry some uncertainty and risk.
-Chemical peel is normally a safe procedure when it is performed by a qualified, experienced esthetician or medical professional.
-However, some unpredictability and risks such as infection and scarring, while infrequent, are possible.
+Chemical peel is a safe procedure when it is performed by a qualified, experienced esthetician or medical professional.

 AHA peels may cause stinging, redness, irritation and crusting.
 However, as the skin adjusts to the treatment regimen, these problems will subside.